ClaudineCharrondiere/claudinecharrondiere.github.io/_expeditions/titre.md

 📅 August-September 2023
 👤 7 countries in the field

-As part of the international [TEAMx project](https://www.teamx-programme.org/) (Multi-scale transport and exchange processes in the atmosphere over mountains - programme and experiment), we deployed 19 meteorological stations (11 with high-frequency measurements and 21 sonic anemometers) along the glacier, thermal camera, radiosonde, LiDAR, drones
+As part of the international [TEAMx project](https://www.teamx-programme.org/) (Multi-scale transport and exchange processes in the atmosphere over mountains - programme and experiment), we deployed 19 meteorological stations (11 with high-frequency measurements and 21 sonic anemometers) along the glacier, as well as a thermal camera, radiosondes, LiDAR, drones, ...

 <div style="display: flex; flex-wrap: wrap; justify-content: center;">
   <div style="width: 350px; height: 500px; margin: 10px; overflow: hidden;">